microsoft/pxt/common-docs/github.md

 ### ~ hint

 If you haven't signed in yet with GitHub, you will need to get a **developer token**.
-We have a [detailled guide](/github/token) on how to get this token to get signed in.
+We have a [detailed guide](/github/token) on how to get this token to get signed in.

 ### ~